SteveEasley/pykaleidescape/README.md

 A python library for controlling Kaleidescape devices via the Kaleidescape System Control Protocol.

-Note: This library is not operated by, or affiliated with Kaledescape, Inc.
+Note: This library is not operated by, or affiliated with Kaleidescape, Inc.

 ## Installation